-WA operator demonstrates Port Hedland commitment with locally built work boat
+WA operator demonstrates Port Hedland commitment with locally built work / lines boat

 Dongara Marine’s growing reputation as a supplier of high-quality custom vessels for harbour service roles has been underlined with the delivery of our second work boat for operation in the world’s largest bulk port.